victordibia/data2vis/README.md

 Demo: View [sample results here](http://hci.stanford.edu/~cagatay/data2vis/).

+> The models in this repo were exported and tested using **Tensorflow version 1.10**.
+More recent verions might fail to load the saved models due to differences in ops specification.
+Please use **Tensorflow version 1.10** or earlier.

 <img src="static/assets/blogheader.jpg" width="100%">

 Rapidly creating effective visualizations using expressive grammars is challenging for users who have limited time and limited skills in statistics and data visualization.
 Even high-level, dedicated visualization tools often require users to manually select among data attributes, decide which transformations to apply, and specify mappings between visual encoding variables and raw or transformed attributes.